nasa/ziggy/doc/user-manual/log-files.md

 Why do it this way?

 Remember what we said earlier about subtask directories: sometimes it's helpful to copy them to a different file system on a different computer so that a subject matter expert can troubleshoot issues on the system they're familiar with (and one where they have write permissions for all the contents).
 By including all of the standard output from the subtask in the `stdout-0.log` file, we ensure that if the expert on the algorithm code wants to see all the output from the algorithm, it's right there for them.
 Even better, it's right there for them without all the "overhead" of logging messages that these experts won't be interested in (i.e., the rest of the algorithm log contents).

+### Log File Configuration

+Ziggy uses the third party libraries [SLF4j](https://www.slf4j.org/) and [log4j2](https://logging.apache.org/log4j/2.12.x/) to handle its logging.
+The logging requires a configuration, which is provided by an XML file.
+The default logging configuration is at `$ZIGGY_HOME/etc/log4j2.xml` .

+At some point you may want to modify the logging configuration (to show debug-level messages, for example).
+If you have a private copy of Ziggy that you're not sharing with others, then you can edit the `$ZIGGY_HOME/etc/log4j2.xml` file directly.
+If you're using a shared copy of Ziggy, what you'll need to do is to make a copy of `$ZIGGY_HOME/etc/log4j2.xml` someplace outside of the Ziggy directory, modify it to meet your requirements, then add to the pipeline properties file a new property, `log4j2.configurationFile`, that points at your copy of the configuration file.

 [[Previous]](troubleshooting.md)
 [[Up]](troubleshooting.md)